vil/H4X-Tools/readme.md

 3. Run `sh setup.sh` in terminal to install the tool.

 ### Windows
-1. Make sure you have [python](https://www.python.org/downloads/) and [git](https://git-scm.com/downloads) installed.

-2. Clone the repo `git clone https://github.com/v1li/H4X-Tools.git`
+1. Clone the repo `git clone https://github.com/v1li/H4X-Tools.git`

-3. Change directory `cd H4X-Tools`
+2. Change directory `cd H4X-Tools`

-4. Run the `setup.bat` file.
+3. Run the `setup.bat` file.

 Setup files will automatically build the tool as an executable.
 You can also run the tool using `python h4xtools.py` in the terminal.